 The MSQRD app experienced explosive growth thanks to impressive viral sharing with friends.
-As a result, Facebook acquired Masquerade (the company behind a viral photo and video filter app, for an undisclosed amount in March this year.
+As a result, Facebook acquired Masquerade (the company behind this viral photo and video filter app) for an undisclosed amount in March this year.

-The 3D mask technology will be used in Facebook live video, which Mark Zuckerberg introduced at F8 conference.
+The 3D mask technology will be used in live video within Facebook app, which Mark Zuckerberg introduced at F8 conference.
 I caught up with Eugene Nevgen, the CEO of Masquerade and co-founder of SplitMetrics, an app store optimization platform, while he was in San Francisco for F8.

 We met for coffee: Eugene and his co-founder, Sergey Gonchar, were still jet-lagged after their flight from Minsk, Belarus.
-Eugene just turned 24 (his co-founder is 23), so he was checking on his Facebook birthday posts as we chatted about the company’s successful exit, secrets behind MSQRD’s viral sharing among friends and their team relocation to Facebook office in London, and his plans for the future.
-“I used to reach out to media myself and ask to write about us – and now everyone wants an interview.
+Eugene just turned 24 (his co-founder is 23), so he was checking on his Facebook birthday posts as we chatted about the company’s successful exit, secrets behind MSQRD’s viral sharing among friends and their team relocation to Facebook office in London.
+Eugene also and shared plans for the future.
+“I used to reach out to media myself and ask to write about us and our app – and now everyone wants an interview.
 Someone recently asked me for an autograph.
 It’s crazy,” Eugene laughs.

 3D Mask Filters for Celebrity Selfies

-MSQRD used to let you put on celebrity masks and animated filters while shooting photos or recording videos and share results with your friends.
-The app was featured on Jimmy Kimmel’s show and got over 16 million installs in the first couple of months after its launch.
-The viral effect was boosted by MSQRD’s multiple celebrity fans are Cara Delevingne, who posted several Instagram videos with Leonardo DiCaprio’s mask on, and Leo himself.
-Eugene started MSQRD at a 48-hour hackathon Garage48 in Minsk, Belarus in the fall of 2015.
+MSQRD viral app allows you put on celebrity masks and animated filters while shooting photos or recording videos and share results with your friends.
+The app was featured on Jimmy Kimmel’s show and got over 16 million downloads in the first couple of months after its launch.
+The viral effect was boosted by MSQRD’s multiple celebrity fans like Cara Delevingne, who posted several Instagram videos with Leonardo DiCaprio’s mask on, and Leo himself.
+Eugene started MSQRD mobile app at a 48-hour hackathon Garage48 in Minsk, Belarus in the fall of 2015.

-His co-founder, Sergey Gonchar, a talented graphics programmer, came to Belarus from Montenegro to work on the project; he and Eugene went to school together and had known each other for a while.
-Together with their third co-founder Eugene Zatepyakin, an expert in computer vision and machine learning who actually authored the face-tracking algo employed in the app, the guys set off to build the product which was soon to make headlines all over media thanks to viral sharing and millions of downloads.
+His co-founder, Sergey Gonchar, a talented graphics programmer, came to Belarus from Montenegro to work on the project; he and Eugene went to school together and were friends for a while.
+Together with their third co-founder Eugene Zatepyakin, an expert in computer vision and machine learning who actually authored the face-tracking also employed in this viral mobile app, the guys set off to build the product which was soon to make headlines all over media thanks to viral sharing and millions of downloads.

-As we sat down to talk about Eugene’s new life at Facebook and MSQRD’s impressive growth, I asked him to share some of his app marketing hacks.
+As we sat down to talk about Eugene’s new life at Facebook and MSQRD app impressive viral growth, I asked him to share some of his app marketing hacks.

-“One thing that we quickly realized from the start is that we need to localize beyond the text,” Eugene said.
+“One thing that we quickly realized from the start is that we need to localize the app beyond the text,” Eugene shared.
 “We didn’t just translate the app’s description and captions.
 We chose different masks for the first screenshot of MSQRD’s app store page.
 For example, Joseph Stalin’s mask, perhaps not surprisingly, worked better in Russia.
 For the United States, we chose celebrity masks – Leonardo DiCaprio and Snoop Dog.
 In Asia, we placed the panda filter first.”
 As a result of their custom approach to app page design in different countries, MSQRD, initially popular in Russia and Belarus only, quickly took off both in the United States and Asia-Pacific as everybody wanted to share a funny picture with their friends.

 Media covering MSQRD acquisition often emphasized that the app became viral with zero money spent on marketing.
 I knew that Eugene was in app store optimization business prior to founding MSQRD, so I was curious to know why he didn’t leverage his expertise.

 “We did optimize the app store page and, of course, we tested.
-For example, we found that the video preview improved conversion,” Eugene confirmed.
+For example, we found that the video preview boosted mobile app downloads,” Eugene shared.

-According to Eugene’s team experiment, video preview improved conversion rate by 13%.
-It also decreased bounce rate from the page by 5% and increased the number of direct installs.
+According to Eugene’s team experiment, video preview improved app’s downloads rate by 13%.
+It also decreased bounce rate from the page by 5% and boosted the number of direct downloads.

 Right before the New Year’s, the guys added a monkey mask to the app’s 3D filter collection.
 According to the Chinese zodiac, 2016 is the year of the monkey.
 Thousands of people used the filter to record videos for friends and family which once again contributed to mobile app’s viral effect.

 In Eastern Europe, where the app first took off, people take their horoscopes seriously, buying themed decorations and toys, so the new mask timing was perfect.

 Leonardo DiCaprio’s mask went viral on Instagram before the Academy Awards’ ceremony.
 After Jimmy Kimmel used MSQRD to morph into Leo DiCaprio on his show, the team quickly designed and added Jimmy’s mask to the app.
-Shortly after the new release, MSQRD made another appearance on TV; this time, Jimmy Kimmel featured his new personal 3D filter.
+Shortly after the new release, MSQRD app made another appearance on TV; this time, Jimmy Kimmel featured his new personal 3D filter.
 Voila, one more addition to app’s viral effect.

-So How Do You Make Your App Successful?
+So How Do You Make Your App Viral?

-MSQRD obviously had a great product and a stellar team (just like hundreds of other mobile startups).
+MSQRD obviously had a great app and a stellar team (just like hundreds of other mobile startups).
 Riding the wave of seasonal interests and trending topics definitely contributed to downloads growth and viral sharing among friends.
-User adoption and downloads skyrocketed after the team added Leonardo DiCaprio’s mask at the time when millions of people were anticipating Leo’s first Oscar.
-Facebook extended its acquisition offer right as the social network was about to launch live streaming.
+User adoption and downloads skyrocketed after the app team added Leonardo DiCaprio’s mask at the time when millions of people were anticipating Leo’s first Oscar.
+Facebook extended its acquisition offer right as the social network was about to launch live streaming within their mobile app.

-You can get all pieces of the puzzle right, but if your landing page doesn’t convert, you’re missing the critical component.
+You can get all pieces of the puzzle right, but if your app’s store page doesn’t convert, you’re missing the critical component.
 This is especially important if you’re betting on the spur-of-the-moment traffic.
-If you’re sending millions of users to a page that is not localized or optimized for conversion, a lot of those clicks are wasted.
-Morning after the Oscars comes, you’ve got to wait for another event and a different celebrity mask to catch the wave of viral sharing among friends.
+If you’re sending millions of users to a store page that is not localized or optimized for conversion, forget about active downloads.
+The morning after the Oscars comes, you’ve got to wait for another event and a different celebrity mask to catch the wave of viral sharing among friends.